HyHii/cloud-security-monitoring/README.md

 }
 Run the test and check the Lambda logs and verify that alert notifications are received via email or Slack.

-## Future Enhancements
-Extend alerts to cover other security events

-Send notifications via other channels such as SMS or Slack webhook

-Integrate a dashboard for real-time monitoring

 ## License